daca11/nc-mac-ansible/README.md

         - `brew list` for installed casks (GUI apps) & formulaes (CLI apps)
         - `mas list` for installed Mac App Store app ids

 6. Put your mac's password in `homebrew_sudo_password` variable of `group_vars/all.yml` (required to install casks without asking for the password for each item).
-Remember to not commit your password in plain text if you're forking this repo!! (at least encrypt it with Ansible Vault).
+   - Remember to not commit your password in plain text if you're forking this repo!! (at least encrypt it with Ansible Vault).
+   - Remember to **update your password** when you change it, or it will ask again for password

 ### Installing apps